Science Opportunities of Wet Extreme Mass-Ratio Inspirals: Multi-Messenger Science Opportunities

 To evaluate LISA detection rates and conduct the Fisher matrix analyses presented in this work, we adopt the Augmented Analytic Kludge (AAK) waveform model~\cite{Barack:2003fp,Chua:2015mua,Chua_2017,Stein:2019buj,Chua:2018woh,Katz_2021}, as implemented in Fast EMRI Waveforms (FEW)~\cite{Katz_2021,Chua_2021,Fujita_2020,Speri:2023jte,michael_l_katz_2023_8190418}.
 All analyses are carried out in a 14-dimensional parameter space that includes the mass and spin of the SMBH, the mass of the sBH, the luminosity distance, the initial semi-latus rectum, initial eccentricity, sky location, orbital inclination, and the initial orbital phases in $\phi, \theta, r$.
 For both dry and wet EMRIs, we assume isotropic distributions for sky location and SMBH spin direction.
-The three phase angles are sampled uniformly from $[0,2\pi]$, coalescence times are randomly drawn from the interval $[0,2\pi]$ years, and the cosine of the inclination angle is sampled uniformly from $[-1,1]$, The initial eccentricity $e_0$ is assigned based on the formation channel: for dry EMRIs, $e_0$ is drawn from a uniform distribution in $[0,0.2]$, reflecting their dynamical origins.
-For wet EMRIs, we assume circular orbits with $e_0=0$, consistent with strong eccentricity damping in AGN disks.
+The three phase angles are sampled uniformly from $[0,2\pi]$, and coalescence times are randomly drawn from the interval $[0,2]$ years.
+For wet EMRIs, the cosine of the inclination angle is sampled uniformly from the range $[0,0.1]$, reflecting alignment with the AGN disk, while for dry EMRIs it is drawn from a uniform distribution over $[-1,1]$, allowing for isotropic orientations.
+The initial eccentricity $e_0$ is also assigned based on the formation channel: for dry EMRIs, $e_0$ is drawn from a uniform distribution in $[0,0.2]$, consistent with their dynamical origin in dense stellar environments.
+In contrast, wet EMRIs are assumed to start on circular orbits with $e_0=0$, reflecting strong eccentricity damping due to AGN disk interactions.
+We adopt a uniform spin distribution in the range $[0,0.99]$ for dry EMRIs, which reduces the detection rate for the dry channel by approximately $30\%$ compared to the case with fixed spin $a = 0.98$, while for wet EMRIs we assume a fixed spin of $a = 0.98$ to reflect efficient spin alignment in AGN disks.